Gordienko-RU/Pig-Dice-Game/README.md

 # pig-dice-game
-A small game created by react, redux and I'm gonna put it into electron shall too.
+A small game created by react and I'm gonna put it into electron shall too.